 One activity that contributes to climate change and global emissions is farming, and this process includes the growing of hemp.
 Many people around the world are using CBD products in their day-to-day activities.
 However, what most people do not take into consideration is the fact that Budpop’s delta-8 flowers and other CBD products play an essential role in environmentalism.
 The growing of hemp involves many processes that affect the environment in many ways, as discussed below.

 How is CBD good for the environment?

-The crucial process considered regarding CBD products is the cultivation, …
+The crucial process for CBD products is cultivation, harvesting, and …

 An intergenerational transfer is the passing down of assets, rights, and privileges from one generation to another.